 - Input the delivery address for the asset being purchased

-The Enjin Platform launched on the Ethereum testnet in March 2019 and has been seeing improvements since.
+The Enjin Platform launched on the Ethereum testnet in March 2019 and has seen improvements since.

 The Enjin Platform is a blockchain PaaS (Platform as a Service) that allows you to create and manage blockchain games—without the complexity of building and maintaining any blockchain infrastructure or writing any blockchain-related code.